finlabsuk/open-banking-connector/docs/get-started/domestic-vrp-consents/confirm-funds-and-make-payment/README.md

 # Confirm funds and make a payment

-Before making a payment, we may optionally perform a confirmation of funds (CoF) check.
+Before making a payment, you may optionally perform a confirmation of funds (CoF) check.

-We can then make the payment.
+You can then make the payment.

-After making a payment, we can check the status of a payment by "reading" the payment.
+After making a payment, you can check the payment status by "reading" the payment.

 ## Confirm funds

-We can confirm availability of end-user funds for a given payment amount by "creating" a domestic VRP funds confirmation.
+You can confirm availability of end-user funds for a given payment amount by "creating" a domestic VRP consent funds confirmation.
 This request will be passed to the bank and the bank will respond indicating if funds are available.
-You can do this using the example request below.
+You can do this using the example request below which is made to the [`POST /vrp/domestic-vrp-consents/{{domestic VRP consent ID}}/funds-confirmation`](../../../apis/variable-recurring-payments/openapi.md) endpoint.

 Note that `"{{reference text}}"` should match that used when creating the domestic VRP consent.